Complete Guidebook for Gokyo Lake Trekupdated on

 Overall, the Gokyo Lake Trek will grant a life-changing experience regardless of which season you visit.

-How to go to Gokyo Lake?
+How to get to Gokyo Lake?

 Well, there are several trekking routes to Gokyo Lake.
 Some are short, and some are long as well as demanding too.
 Few trekking routes entail passing several high mountain passes that are difficult to cross but highly adventurous.

 Similarly, like all other treks in the Everest region, Gokyo Lake Trek starts with a flight from Kathmandu to Lukla.
 The trekking path is the same till Namche and departs to a different trekking route to Gokyo Lakes.

 Besides, there are several trekking routes to Gokyo Lakes.
 For instance, 15 days standard Gokyo lake trek entails traveling to Gokyo Lake only and is a moderate journey.
 Whereas travelers can also incorporate Gokyo Lake Trek with Everest Base Camp, making it a 19 days expedition in the Everest region.
 In this way, at once, trekkers can experience the finesse of two notable attractions of Khumbu valley.